I explore the ways privacy, innovation & reputation influence how we interact with businesses, governments and one

 I’m the author of seven books on brands and reputation, a Forbes contributor and Advertising Age columnist, marketing category expert at Answers.com, and a frequently quoted media resource on breaking business news.
-I serve as a managing director of TechNexus, a private sector venture collaborative focused on technology innovation; lead Consensiv, a services firm dedicated to reputation metrics and advisory for public companies; work as a brand advisor to Orion Era, a space entertainment company, and act as counsel to Futurelab, a global customer-centricity advisory.
+I am president of Arcadia, a communications research, design & delivery lab focused on today’s most important, cutting-edge issues; lead Consensiv, a services firm dedicated to reputation metrics and advisory for public companies; work as a managing director of TechNexus, a private sector venture collaborative focused on technology innovation; serve as a brand advisor to Orion Era, a space entertainment company, and act as counsel to Futurelab, a global customer-centricity advisory.
 I also create curiously entertaining museum audio tours for Amuseum Guides, and record music as Alphonso Mozart.
 I previously wrote about the intersection of brands & technology innovation for InformationWeek.

 The End of Anonymity

 I am currently at work on my 8th book, The End of Anonymity: Why your privacy is worth far more than quicker sign ins and better ads, which will explore the historical conflict between individual privacy and the needs of communities to know and serve their members, as well as the economic, political and social purposes to which privacy and identification have been put.
 I’m posting regular essays on my thoughts and progress.